Persistence and Ball Exponents for Gaussian Stationary Processes: Preliminaries

 In this section we recall several classical properties of Gaussian measures on $\R^d$.
 We start with standard estimates of the one-dimensional Gaussian distribution (see, e.g., \cite[Lem.
 3.13]{FFN}). \begin{lem} Let $Z\sim \cN (0,1)$.
 For all $x>0$ we have:\ \end{cor} In the case of stationarity, Corollary~\ref{cor: GCI cor} together with Fekete's subadditivity lemma yield the existence of the ball exponent.
 As per \eqref{eq: per}, denote

 \begin{cor} For any spectral measure $\rho\in \cL$ and any $\ell>0$, the ball exponent $\psi_\rho^\ell:=\lim_{T\to\infty}\psi_\rho^\ell(T)$ exists and lies in $[0,\infty)$. \end{cor}

 Proposition~\ref{prop: KS} is also the main ingredient in the proof of the following result. \begin{prop} Let $\g_d$ be the standard Gaussian measure in $\R^d$.
-Then there exists a constant $\kappa>0$ such that, for any $n\ge d$ and any collection of unit vectors $u_1,\dots,u_n\in \mathbb{S}^{d-1}$, we have
+Then, setting $\kappa=0.05$, for any $n\ge d$ and any collection of unit vectors $u_1,\dots,u_n\in \mathbb{S}^{d-1}$, we have

 \end{prop}

 The analogue of Proposition~\ref{prop: slabs} in which $\gamma$ is replaced with the Lebesgue measure is a theorem by Ball and Pajor~\cite{BP}.
 The Gaussian case should follow from the Euclidean one (allowing for different constants), however, we give here a direct Gaussian proof suggested to us by Ori Gurel-Gurevitch.